 Companies have until 25 May 2018 to become compliant.
 After this date there are severe consequences for noncompliance.
-You don’t only have to make sure you are compliant with the rules but you also need to have a process ready to handle requests from individuals who want to understand how their data is being treated.
+You have to make sure you are compliant with all the rules.
+This means you also need to have a process ready to handle requests from individuals who want to understand how their data is being treated.
 It’s important to note that the burden of evidence lies with you (the organisation that holds the data) rather than the individual who requests information on how their data is being treated by you.
-Once you receive a request from an individual your organisation has 30 days to comply.
-If your core business entails processing personal data or you are (part of a) governmental organisation, you might even need to appoint a Data Protection Officer.
+Once you receive a request from an individual your organisation has one month to comply.
+Certain organisations may even have to employ a Data Protection Officer (DPO).
 The bottom line, there is a lot to consider in getting the relevant process in place well before the deadline.
 It’s important to get started sooner rather than later.

 Now you ask, is this a good thing?
 Does it cause trouble for me as an Inbound Marketer?
 In my opinion, it is a good thing and if you stick to the inbound principles (#purist) preparing for GDPR should be a manageable process.